Amid Border Crackdown, White House May Shield Venezuelans From Deportation

 Many Venezuelans in Miami and across the country have been living in fear that they could be deported at any moment.

 Julio, a 46-year-old tech worker, arrived this spring in Florida on a tourist visa that has since expired.
 He said he fled Venezuela after complaining about corruption at the government institution where he worked for over a decade.
-He asked that his last name not be used for fear of authorities searching for him, and said he worried about returning to Venezuela where he could be in danger of being persecuted for speaking out or losing the limited benefits that the public receives.
+He asked that his last name not be used for fear of authorities searching for him, and he said he worried about returning to Venezuela where he could be in danger of being persecuted for speaking out or losing the limited benefits that the public receives.

-"The situation is as bad or worse than what you seen on television," he said.
+"The situation is as bad or worse than what you see on television," he said.
 "It's run by a group of people who do whatever they want and with great power.
 Really, that is not how you can run a country.
 It's not a democracy."

-Sen. Marco Rubio, R-Fla., who is seen as one of the president's principal advisers on Western Hemisphere issues, has been pushing the administration to take administrative steps to protect Venezuelans after legislation failed to advance in the Senate this week that would have protected Venezuelans.
+Sen. Marco Rubio, R-Fla., who is seen as one of the president's principal advisers on Western Hemisphere issues, has been pushing the administration to take administrative steps to protect Venezuelans after legislation that would have done so failed to advance in the Senate this week.
 The Congressional Budget Office estimated that 200,000 Venezuelans in the U.S. would have been eligible for TPS status.

 Rubio has told constituents that the White House is working on something that would be equivalent to TPS and prevent deportations while also allowing Venezuelans to work.

 "We've made progress," Rubio said in a video to constituents.
 "We have a few more hurdles to climb and clear.
-But I think hopefully, fingers crossed, we're going to have some good news soon from the administration on this."
+But I think, hopefully, fingers crossed, we're going to have some good news soon from the administration on this."

 UPDATE on #VenezuelaTPS & other options for getting temporary legal status for those already in the U.S. who simply can’t return to #Venezuela due to persecution & the humanitarian crisis created by the #MaduroRegime pic.twitter.com/VxvXYlT7As— Marco Rubio (@marcorubio) July 31, 2019

-The proposals to protect Venezuelans comes as the Trump administration is trying to end Temporary Protected Status for numerous countries, including El Salvador, Haiti and Sudan, under pressure from conservatives.
+The proposals to protect Venezuelans come as the Trump administration is trying to end temporary protected status for numerous countries, including El Salvador, Haiti and Sudan, under pressure from conservatives.

-Trump has said repeatedly that it's up to Congress to protect TPS holders, so the possibility of granting a status similar to TPS to Venezuelans without Congress has rankled some conservative groups who see it as another form of amnesty.
+Trump has said repeatedly that it's up to Congress to protect TPS holders, so the possibility of granting a status similar to TPS to Venezuelans without Congress has rankled some conservative groups that see it as another form of amnesty.

-RJ Hauman, the government relations director at FAIR, which advocates for stronger immigration enforcement, said too often the program has been extend far beyond any reasonable definition of temporary.
+RJ Hauman, the government relations director at FAIR, which advocates for stronger immigration enforcement, said too often the program has been extended far beyond any reasonable definition of temporary.

 "Before providing TPS to nationals of yet another country, Congress must first ensure that it is actually temporary, as the 'T' in its name clearly indicates," Hauman said.
 "They must also address eligibility issues.
 TPS should not be granted to people who are in the country illegally.
 Illegal aliens, for the most part, have no intention of honoring a commitment to return home."

-Some Florida Republicans are warning Trump that he needs to take steps to protect Venezuelans in south Florida from being deported after raising hopes of a change in government in Venezuela.
+Some Florida Republicans are warning Trump that he needs to take steps to protect Venezuelans in South Florida from being deported after raising hopes of a change of government in Venezuela.

-Hauman said that the federal government is already limiting the number of Venezuelans being deported and cited federal statistics that showed just 584 Venezuelans have been deported in the last two fiscal years.
+Hauman said that the U.S. federal government is already limiting the number of Venezuelans being deported and cited federal statistics that showed just 584 Venezuelans have been deported in the last two fiscal years.

 "A new day is coming"